dotansimha/graphql-code-generator/website/docs/generated-config/time.md

 path/to/file.ts:
  plugins:
    - time:
-       message: "The file generated in: "
+       message: "The file generated on: "
 ```